ant-media/ant-media-documentation/docs/guides/publish-live-stream/rtmp/enhanced-rtmp.md

 Starting with version 2.11.0, Ant Media Server includes Enhanced RTMP support by default, enabling you to stream using modern encoders like HEVC (H.265) without any additional server configuration.
 By simply broadcasting HEVC-encoded content through your **preferred encoder**, you can benefit from significantly improved video quality at lower bitrates, reducing bandwidth usage and costs.

 To use HEVC encoder with **OBS**, you can set your settings as below:

+This screenshot is from the Windows system having the NVIDIA Graphic card so the `NVIDIA NVENC HEVC` encoder was used.
+You can use the HEVC encoder as per your system's encoder support.

 ![](@site/static/img/obs-rtmp-image/obs_hevc_enhanced_rtmp.png)

 After encoder is set, you can publish as you do in RTMP.

 ## Limitations of HEVC (H265)

-HEVC (H.265) offers better compression and video quality, but it has limitations.
+HEVC (H.265) offers better compression and video quality, but it has some limitations as well.

 WebRTC doesn't yet support H.265, making it unsuitable for some live streaming or interactive video use cases.
 Additionally, not all browsers, including Chrome, fully support HEVC playback, leading to compatibility issues.
-If you use HEVC for RTMP publishing, you might encounter issues when trying to play it via WebRTC across platforms.
+If you use HEVC for RTMP publishing, you might encounter issues when trying to play it via WebRTC or HLS across different browsers.

-To address this, server-side transcoding can convert H.265 streams to H.264, ensuring broader compatibility.
-For HEVC support on different platforms, refer to [this page](https://caniuse.com/hevc)
+To address this, [server-side transcoding](https://antmedia.io/docs/guides/adaptive-bitrate/adaptive-bitrate-streaming/) can convert H.265 streams to H.264, ensuring broader compatibility.

-If you are not using WebRTC play, you do not need to worry about this.
+If you are not using WebRTC or HLS playback on your browser, you do not need to worry about this.
+Make sure that your player and device support the H265 playback.

+For HEVC support on different platforms, refer to [this page](https://caniuse.com/hevc).